neurodynamic/react_rails_webpack/README.md

 </div>
 ```

-When your browser hits that `renderLastComponentDiv()` call, it grabs the component name (which is "ComponentName" in the example) from the parent div, then looks it up in [the availableComponents.js file](lib/react_rails_webpack/client/src/app/availableComponents.js).
+When your browser hits that `renderLastComponentDiv()` call, it grabs the component name (which is `ComponentName` in this example) from the parent div, then looks it up in [the availableComponents.js file](lib/react_rails_webpack/client/src/app/availableComponents.js).

 NOTE: You MUST list all components that you will render with `react_component` in this file or it won't find anything.